 There are a number of different types of resources you can search and what you choose depends on your research topic.
 Here are some suggestions below:

-You can always start with the City Library Search to search for books and e-books and online journals and databases etc.
+You can always start with the Library Search to search for books and e-books and online journals and databases etc.

 You can also try our library guides for ideas of key resources.